 Things you must do

 Tell all the doctors, dentists and pharmacists who are treating you that you are taking Ciprol.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Ciprol.
-Like all other medicines, Ciprol may have unwanted side effects in some people.
-Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.

-Do not be alarmed by this list of possible side effects.
+Do not be alarmed by the following lists of side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor if you notice any of the following and they worry you:

 These are the common side effects of Ciprol.
 They are usually mild and short-lived.

 Tell your doctor immediately, or go to the Accident and Emergency department at your nearest hospital if you notice any of the following:

 - severe skin rashes, peeling of the skin and/or mucosal reactions